|Elliott Sound Products||Valve Circuit Analysis|

-Figure 6 - Common Phase Inverters (Phase Splitters)
+Figure 6 - Two Common Phase Inverters (Phase Splitters)

 To my mind, the best phase splitter is the balanced/ split load type, also called a 'concertina' phase splitter.
 If the anode and cathode resistors are closely matched, the signal level from each output is virtually identical.
 Gain is less than unity (typically about 0.9), and the maximum output swing is quite limited.
+It can also be relied upon to do things that you really don't want if it is pushed into clipping or the output valves draw grid current at maximum drive.
 When the balanced load splitter is followed by amplifier stages, we can get the same level as the paraphase, but with very well matched output levels.
 Some small range of adjustment might be needed to ensure the gain stages are matched though.
 If the gain stage is coupled to cathode follower outputs, this enables the output valve grid resistors to be kept to a sensibly low value, and provides the best drive capability of any of the circuits.
 This arrangement does use rather more valves than the other methods, which limits its usage due to cost.

 The power amplifier section is probably the most controversial, the hardest to get right, and by far the most expensive.
 To understand it completely, you need a good grasp of transformer analysis, and a better than average understanding of how to get the most from output valves, while ensuring that they are not overloaded even when driven very hard.
 While the transformer requirements are fairly relaxed for guitar amps (the upper frequency limit needed is only about 10kHz, but at least 30kHz is needed for good stability when feedback is applied), good hi-fi transformers are difficult and expensive to wind.